MY VIEW FROM THE COCKPIT

 My life was changed.

-Jesus answered, “The work of God is this: to believe in the one He has sent.”
-Jesus says “work” in singular.
+Jesus answered, “The work of God is this: to believe in the One He has sent.”
+As Jesus says “work” it is singular.
 “The list" is ONE thing only.
-True Christianity says salvation is simply believing in Jesus NOT doing a list of must-do activities .
+True Christianity says salvation is simply believing in Jesus and NOT doing a list of must-do activities .

 Have you ever wondered if you could “Change the World?”
-Amazingly, The Lord did, using me and some truly wonderful friends.
-By accepting Christ into my heart, God allowed me to use the platforms that He had already given me (even while I was a non-believer) and to bond with believing doctors to reach new heights for us in Third World ministry.
+The Lord did, using me and some truly wonderful friends.
+By accepting Christ into my heart, God allowed me to use the platforms that He had already given me as a non-believer to bond with believing doctors to reach new heights for us in Third World ministry.

-The platforms were, as an author, lecturer and professor.
-Together we (the team and the Holy Spirit directing us) helped organize a single mission trip.
+The platforms were as an author, lecturer and professor.
+Together we (the team and the Holy Spirit who directed us) helped organize a single mission trip.
 But slowly, over time, it expanded to serve 13 countries, beginning with just one step.
 And it continues to expand.

 The Lord gave me endearing friendships and together we created teams made up of some of the most outstanding doctors in our country.
 These doctors also loved Jesus.
-The grace and passion encouraged all of them to return for a second trip, then a third and now it is well more than a hundred trips.
+The grace and passion encouraged all of them to return for a second trip, then a third and now well over a hundred trips with hundreds of doctors.

 Our goals had many faces.
 One was to go into small rural villages in the Third World with a team of 90-100 where we took over a school compound and converted it into a med/surgical hospital with dirt floors.
 In order for the locals to be seen by doctors and cared for, every person and family member had to hear the Gospel in their language multiple times.